A Glimmer of Hope

 Time seemed to slow to a crawl, and he was starting to feel weak.
 Light danced around his blurring vision as if to taunt him.
 Despite his will his legs failed him and he collapsed to his knees, convulsing slightly as the uncontrollable power ripped through him.
 He tried to steady himself but couldn’t, the sweet yet tormenting salvation of life poured through him like flaming honey.
 It filled his every hollow, and made him whole.
 In that moment he felt so heavy, the burden of his duty crushing down on him.
 He saw her slowly turn away, dropping her head as she turned.
 He almost felt more pity for her pain than for his fate.
 Was it easier to die, or watch someone you love die?
 It had to be one of them and he wasn’t about to let her die.
 Was he a coward for that, or a hero?
 Was he protecting her or him?
 It didn’t matter either way what had to be done had to be done.

-He saw another tear hit the floor, crystal clear until it met its doom as it hit the floor and burst apart into a thousand smaller glossy tears, which would only fall to their demise as well.
+He saw another tear hit the floor, glimmering in the golden light until it met its doom as it hit a stone and burst apart into a thousand smaller glossy tears, which would only fall to their demise as well.
 He had to remain resolute.
 One last pull was all it took.
 He silently gasped.
-His mouth froze opened wide, deadlocked by the simultaneous pain and euphoria of the power of life.
+His mouth froze opened wide, deadlocked by the simultaneous pain and euphoria of the energy of life.
 The power inside him ignited and burned like a holy flame.
 It consumed him.
 One moment he was whole and the next he was hollow.
 More than hollow.
 He wasn’t just empty, he was the emptiness.
 Despite the overwhelming pain his tongue would not betray him.
 Perhaps that was simply because his tongue could not function.
 Silently he burned away in a blazing white inferno of power.
 Flames of the purest energy whipped around him dangerously daring someone to challenge their power.
 She stood unmoving as the power climaxed and then imploded upon itself, fizzling out into nothingness.
 He felt purified by flames in his last moments of life.
 It was as if all his burdens had burned in that inferno with him.
 He knew that wasn’t true though, his heaviest burden would follow him through death and back to the world of the living.

 Her head twitched slightly to the side, her eyes still closed.
 There was a moment of pause where she seemed to gather herself.
 Her shoulders rose and fell as she took a deep breath.
 She slowly turned around to the pile of white ash that lay before her.
 Her tears had been wiped away.
 She turned back to the crowd gather before her.
 In a silent yet graceful voice that somehow carried across the masses she said one thing.